demisto/content/.github/pull_request_template.md

 <!-- REMINDER: THIS IS A PUBLIC REPO DO NOT POST HERE SECRETS/SENSITIVE DATA -->

-## Contributing to XSOARs content?
+## Contributing to Cortex XSOAR Content
 Make sure to register your contribution - [contribution registration](https://forms.gle/XDfxU4E61ZwEESSMA)

 **The Pull Request review will only start after this form was filled**